Program Overview

 General Requirements

-For all majors offered in the Theatre & Dance Department, students must earn a minimum grade of "C" in those courses required in the major area in order to make satisfactory progress.
+For all majors offered in the Department of Performing Arts, students must earn a minimum grade of "C" in those courses required in the major area in order to make satisfactory progress.
 If a grade of "C-" or lower is earned, the student must repeat the course.

 B.F.A.–Musical Theatre majors must earn a minimum grade of “B-” each semester in the primary applied music field in order to make satisfactory progress.
 If a grade of “C+” or lower is earned, the student must repeat the semester.